 - Allows you to enable the services at build time

-Consuming pre-built images is great.
 Red Hat releases new images when a new version of RHEL is released and when critical Common Vulnerabilities and Exposures (CVEs) are patched, mirroring the RHEL update policy.
-The full image policy can be found here: Red Hat Container Image Updates.
 We have designed images such that you can just pull one of them and start building your application.

-Sometimes when you are building an application, however, you need that one extra package.
-Or sometimes you need a package updated to make your application work.
-That’s why UBI also comes with a set of RPMs available via YUM, and distributed on a highly available content delivery network.
-When you run a YUM update in your CI/CD pipeline at that critical moment when you have to do a production release, you are hitting the same infrastructure our customers use.
+Sometimes when you are building an application, you need an extra package, or you need a package updated to make your application work.
+That’s why UBI also comes with a set of RPMs available through dnf, distributed on a highly available content delivery network.
+When you run a dnf update in your CI/CD pipeline at that critical moment when you have to do a production release, you're hitting the same infrastructure our customers use.

 RHEL is the foundation

 When they were introduced way back in 2014, containerized applications represented a wave of innovation in enterprise IT.
-They still are game-changers in how they improve the development and maintenance of traditionally-monolithic applications.
-But containers aren’t a panacea.
-In the enterprise world, operating systems need more stability, greater reliability and security tools, guidance and timely fixes.
+They're still game-changers in how they improve development and maintenance, but containers aren't a panacea.
+In the enterprise world, operating systems need stability, reliability, and security tools, guidance, and timely fixes.
 These are needs that RHEL is designed to fulfill.
 Here are just a few of the Red Hat teams working on base images:

-Perhaps today you’re just looking for a base image to get you started with building a simple containerized application.
+Perhaps today you're just looking for a base image to get you started with building a simple containerized application.
 Or maybe you're moving from standalone containers running on a container engine to a cloud-native world building and certifying Operators designed to run on OpenShift.
-Either way, we believe that UBI can provide a great foundation.
+Either way, UBI provides a great foundation.

 Containers encapsulate a lightweight operating system user space in a new packaging format, and Red Hat is the enterprise-grade Linux operating system leader.
 UBI is designed to set a new industry standard for container development by making enterprise-grade containers available to independent software vendors (ISVs), customers and open source communities.